Connect with others who understand.

 • Mouth sores

-Because some of these symptoms are so general and may indicate an infection or other issues, it can be difficult to tell if they’re related to changes in WBC.
-If you’re concerned about any of these symptoms, talk to your doctor.
-A blood test is the only way to determine if you have an abnormal WBC count.
+Because symptoms like fever, slow-healing wounds, or frequent illness can also be caused by an infection or another health problem, it can be hard to know if they’re related to changes in your WBC count.
+If you’re concerned about any of these issues, talk to your doctor.
+A blood test is the only way to know for sure if your WBC count is outside the normal range.

-Have you experienced changes to your WBC counts since you were diagnosed with psoriasis?
+Have your WBC counts changed since you were diagnosed with psoriasis?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References